In today’s world, things have become fast-paced and convenient.

 We have to rely on our faith and put our full trust in Allah’s will.

 Only He has ultimate knowledge and power, whatever happens we must strive to see the blessings in His will and feel gratitude for them, even hardships.

-If you lean upon your faith, trusting in Allah ﷻ to answer your dua then there is no need to worry about it or feel anxiety.
+If you lean on your faith, trusting in Allah ﷻ to answer your dua, then there is no need to worry about it or feel anxiety.

 “If Allah should aid you, no one can overcome you; but if He should forsake you, who is there that can aid you after Him?
 And upon Allah let the believers rely.”
 [Quran 3:160]